alan-de-windt/SDRSharpController/README.md

 tbd
 <h2>Commands</h2>
 Inbound commands (commands sent by an external controller to the plugin) are comprised of a Command + ":" + Value, i.e. "adjust_audio_gain:1".
 Commands and text values can have underscore characters or spaces separating words and can be a mix of case.
 So "adjust audio gain:1" and "Adjust_Audio_Gain:1" will also work.

-Following is the full list currently supported commands:
+Following is the full list of currently supported commands:

 <table>
   <tr>
     <th>Command</th>